Himolde-IBE151/Hangman/README.md

 If (s)he succeds, the program prints "Success, you won!" otherwise prints "You lost!"

 **Try to solve the problem by yourself.** Then you can verify your answer [here](./hangman.py) You can use emojis in your program.
-[Here](./funnyEmojis.py) you find some of them.
+[Here](./funnyEmojis.py) you can see how to print some of them.

 ### Exercise: Given a secretWord (a string), print 3 '_' for every character in the secret word (preparation for the Hangman game).
 For instance, if the secretWord is "Sky" the program should print:
 ```